 - Non-Homologous DNA End-Joining in Normal and Cancer Tissues

-The Second Lecture in this series was given by Dr. Dinshaw J. Patel (Abby Rockefeller Mauze Chair in Experimental Therapeutics, Memorial Sloan-Kettering Cancer Center, New York, New York & Member, National Academy of Sciences, USA) on January 6, 2014.
+The second lecture was given by Prof. Dinshaw J. Patel (Abby Rockefeller Mauze Chair in Experimental Therapeutics, Memorial Sloan-Kettering Cancer Center, New York, New York & Member, National Academy of Sciences, USA) on January 6, 2014.
 The talk was on ‘Structure- function studies of cytosolic DNA sensors governing the interferon response’.

 The third lecture in this series was given by Prof. Sangeeta Bhatia (John J. and Dorothy Wilson Professor at the Institute of Medical Engineering and Science (IMES), & Electrical Engineering and Computer Science (EECS) of Massachusetts Institute of Technology) on February 23, 2015.
 The talk was on ‘Tiny technologies and Medicines: Microfabricated livers and cancer nanotechnology’.